Kassaddin/Forgeholm/CORE/WORK/TABLETOP/MINE/MODULE/GNSYS Steampunk/Locations/Cities/Aetherium Springs.md

 ---
 ## Crystal Forging Guilds
 ### Essence Artisans
 The Essence Artisans specialize in the delicate process of refining raw Aetherium Essence into its crystalline form.
-They use advanced alchemical and enchanting techniques to enhance the purity and potency of the crystals.
+They use advanced alchemical and enchanting techniques to enhance the purity and potency of the crystals(cores).
-#### !!!
-Need the inner guild structure and codex !!!
-#### ???
-Can anyone outside join it ranks and why ???
-#### ???
-Is it a final step in creating crystals ???
-#### ???
-What is the difference between crystal and core ???

 ### Resonance Engineers
-Resonance Engineers focus on designing devices that harness the power of Aetherium Cores.
-Their creations include everything from advanced machinery to enchanted trinkets, all powered by the radiant energy of Aetherium.
-#### ???
-Only they can create contraptions ???
+Resonance engineers focus on the selection of manufactured crystals(cores) in order to distribute them according to the needs of the cities of Forgeholm.

+---
+## Guild structure and codex
+### Structure
+#### Guild Overseer
+- Leadership Role: The Guild Overseer is the head of the Crystal Forging Guilds, responsible for overseeing all guild activities and making strategic decisions.
+- Master Crystal Forger: Possesses exceptional skills in crystal forging and sets the standard for craftsmanship.

+#### Council of Crystal Artisans
+- Senior Forgers: Experienced crystal artisans appointed to the council, providing insights and contributing to major guild decisions.
+- Representative Specializations: Each member specializes in a particular aspect of crystal forging, such as enchantments, enhancements, or elemental infusions.

+#### Crystal Artisans
+- Master Crafters: Skilled artisans who excel in the art of crystal forging, creating a wide range of enchanted crystals for various applications.
+- Specializations: Categories include arcane crystals, elemental crystals, and facilitating synergy with aetherium-powered technologies.

+#### Research and Innovation Division
+- Cutting-Edge Exploration: Crystal forgers dedicated to pushing the boundaries of magical crystal applications.
+- Experimentation: Engages in controlled experiments to discover new crystal enchantments, applications of aetherium, and advancements in crystal forging techniques.

+#### Crystal Apprentices
+- Apprenticeship Program: Novice crystal forgers undergoing training to learn the intricacies of crystal crafting.
+- Hands-On Learning: Guided by experienced Crystal Artisans, apprentices contribute to guild projects and gain practical experience.

+### Codex
+#### Code of Craftsmanship
+- Excellence in Craft: Members shall strive for excellence in crystal forging, adhering to the highest standards of craftsmanship.
+- Continuous Improvement: All members are encouraged to seek personal and professional development in the art of crystal forging.

+#### Ethical Crystal Crafting
+- Environmental Responsibility: Members are mindful of the environmental impact of crystal forging and seek sustainable practices.

+#### Aetherium Essence Handling
+- Responsible Fusion: Aetherium Integration Experts shall handle aetherium essence responsibly, ensuring it is integrated into crystals ethically and safely.

+#### Continuous Learning
+- Pursuit of Knowledge: Members are expected to continually expand their knowledge, explore new crystal applications, and contribute to the guild's research efforts.
+- Mentorship: Experienced members shall mentor apprentices, passing on their expertise and ensuring the guild's traditions endure.

+#### Contribution to Aetherium Springs
+- City's Prosperity: The guild shall actively contribute to the prosperity and technical advancements of Aetherium Springs through innovative crystal applications.
+- Public Education: Crystal Artisans shall engage with the community, educating citizens about the benefits and safe use of enchanted crystals.

+#### Disciplinary Measures
+- Violation Consequences: Violation of the codex may result in disciplinary measures, including suspension or expulsion from the guild.
+- Appeals Process: Members have the right to appeal decisions, ensuring fairness in disciplinary actions.

+### Who can join?
+- Citizens: Only experienced alchemists can join.
+- Foreigners: No one.

 ---
 ## Crystal Sanctuaries